- Executive Director, Institute for Human-Centered Design

 Fletcher’s career has been divided between design and public mental health and she is the former Deputy Commissioner of the Massachusetts Department of Mental Health where she oversaw the largest participatory planning process ever undertaken in a state mental health system.
 She was Principal of Fletcher Studio Design from 1978-1985.

 Fletcher has a master’s degree in ethics and public policy from Harvard University.
 The Boston Society of Architects awarded her the Women in Design award in 2005.
-She co-chairs the Design Industry Group of Massachusetts and is Councilor and US representative to the International Association for Universal Design (IAUD).
+She is a member of the Board of Directors of the Boston Architectural College and is Councilor and US representative to the International Association for Universal Design (IAUD).

 Please make your inquiry here (you will be automatically transferred to the Inquiries page).